peretz/frontend-nanodegree-resume/README.md

-# Full Stack Foundations: Final Project - Restaurant and menu management system.
+# JavaScript Basics: Final Project - Dynamic implementation of my resume.

 This project is based on Udacity's Javascript Basics final project.
 The objective of this project is learning the key concepts around javaScript which includes: